The Fratellis: 2012–2016: We Need Medicine and Eyes Wide, Tongue Tied

-2017–present: In Your Own Sweet Time and Half Drunk Under a Full Moon
+2017–2020: In Your Own Sweet Time

-In 2017, the band headlined posts since 30 April, the band confirmed on Instagram that they were in Los Angeles to record their fifth album with Tony Hoffer once again producing.
+In 2017, the band announced on Instagram that they were in Los Angeles to record their fifth album with Tony Hoffer once again producing.

-On 29 September 2017 the band announced the Vicar's Picnic music festival 14–15 July, as well as the Lindisfarne Festival, which ran 31 August to 3 September.
+In July 2017 the band headlined the Vicar's Picnic music festival, as well as the Lindisfarne Festival, which ran 31 August to 3 September.

-On 8 May, after hinting through several fifth studio album, In Your Own Sweet Time which was released on 16 March 2018 and followed by with a UK concert tour in March 2018.
+On 29 September 2017, the band announced their fifth studio album, In Your Own Sweet Time which was released on 16 March 2018 and followed by with a UK concert tour in March 2018.
 The album was released on CD, LP, limited edition orange LP and cassette.
 They also toured the U.S. in late Spring 2018 and early Summer.

 After speaking with fans after his solo shows in February 2019, Jon stated that the band were heading to LA in April/May to record their sixth album, once again with Tony Hoffer.
 On 9 May, the band posted a photo on their social media accounts with the caption "#6".
-Jon had stated that the band intended to take most of 2019 off after having an extremely busy 2018, with only a few Fratellis shows played along with two of his own shows for his solo album Bright Night Flowers, which he released in February 2019.
+Jon had stated that the band intended to take most of 2019 off after having an extremely busy 2018, with only a few shows played along with two of his own shows for his solo album Bright Night Flowers, which he released in February 2019.

+2020–present: Half Drunk Under a Full Moon

-The band then emerged in January 2020, teasing news at the start of the year.
-This was followed by the announcement on 23 January that their sixth studio album would be titled Half Drunk Under a Full Moon would be released on 8 May 2020, alongside a full UK and US tour in April and June respectively.
+In January 2020, the band announced that their sixth studio album would be titled Half Drunk Under a Full Moon, and would be released on 8 May 2020, alongside a full UK and US tour in April and June respectively.
 However, due to the 2020 COVID-19 pandemic, the band announced on 8 April that their UK tour would be postponed to October, and on 23 April that the album release would be delayed until 30 October.
 On 18 May, they announced that their North American tour would be postponed until January 2021.
 The first song to be released from the album was "Six Days In June".